Spectral properties of surface-localized transmission eigenmodes and applications to inverse scattering problems: Mathematical setup and statement of the main results

 where $\nu$ is the exterior unit normal vector to $\partial\Omega$.
 It is obvious that $u \equiv v \equiv 0$ are a pair of trivial solutions to \eqref{eq:trans1}.
 If for a certain $k\in\mathbb{R}_+$, there exists a non-trivial pair of solutions $(u,v)$, then $k$ is called a (real) transmission eigenvalue, and $(u,v)$ is referred to as the corresponding pair of transmission eigenfunctions.

 It follows from \cite{CCH22,LC12} that the transmission eigenvalue problem \eqref{eq:trans1} admits a discrete spectrum of infinitely many real eigenvalues, which only accumulate at infinity.
 Moreover, numerical observations in \cite{CDHLW21} suggest that a significant portion of the corresponding eigenfunctions exhibit surface localization, in the sense that their $L^2$-energy concentrates in a neighborhood of $\partial \Omega$.
 Representative numerical examples are presented in Fig. \ref{surface_localized}.
 It is the aim of this paper to derive a theoretical understanding of this peculiar spectral phenomenon.
+In the present analysis, the assumption of radial symmetry serves a structural purpose: it allows us to isolate geometric effects from those due to material contrast and to rigorously examine the role of the refractive index in shaping the spatial behavior of transmission eigenfunctions.

 To begin with, we introduce a qualitative definition of surface-localized function.
 In what follows, for $\delta \in \mathbb{R}_{+}$, we define

 where dist signifies the Euclidean distance in $\mathbb{R}^N, N=2,3$.
 Clearly, $\mathcal{N}_{\delta}\left(\partial \Omega\right)$ defines an $\delta$-neighborhood of $\partial \Omega$. \begin{definition} A function $\psi\in L^2\left(\Omega\right)$ is defined as \emph{surface-localized} on $\mathcal{N}_{\delta}\left(\partial \Omega\right)$, if given $\varepsilon>0$ and $\delta>0$, the following inequality holds